 The unit was now up and running and thus concluded this job.
 In all my years in this trade I had never seen anything so brutally botched and couldn’t help but think that this installer is what gives independent contractors a bad name.
 This also made me ask the question who is more to blame the contractor taking on work he is un qualified to do; or the customer who wants the cheapest possible price and doesn’t do their homework?

-About a week later I received a call from the owner of the boiler company asking me if I could go out to site again as the head unit in mounted in the office was leaking water and there was no water coming out the drain on the lower floor.
-I thought to myself that this was odd — as he owns a plumbing/boiler company, surely he is qualified to ensure a drain is working.
-He proceeded to tell me the customer was very unhappy with him and he was kicked off site.
-Feeling bad for the customer, I travelled back to site.
+About a week later I received a call from the owner of the boiler company asking me if I could go out to the site again as the head unit is mounted in the office was leaking water and there was no water coming out the drain on the lower floor.
+I thought to myself that this was odd – as he owns a plumbing/boiler company, surely he is qualified to ensure a drain is working.
+He proceeded to tell me the customer was very unhappy with him and he was kicked off-site.
+Feeling bad for the customer, I traveled back to the site.